komali2/blog/content/posts/taidong-indepth-tourism/index.md

 {{< figure src="woodcat.jpg" alt="A cat" caption="They had cafe kittens." >}}

+After a long hangout, we head back down to the woodshop, where there's a wall with a timeline of this one Christian missionary's time in the tribe, Hilber Jakob, from like the 40's to 70's.
+His contributions included things like building schools, roads, and etc. As a result, the tribe gets converted.
+It made me reflect further on the contradictory nature of imperialist action, which I believe Christian proselytizing to be.
+On the one hand, parts of a people's culture are being erased in favor of a new religion, on the other, the benefits this guy (backed by the essentially infinite resources of whatever his Church was) brought to the tribe seem great!
+I haven't had the opportunity to investigate further, and can't find any information about the guy online, but it made me reflect not only on the effects of imperialism, and how anti-imperialist philosophies could also accomplish similar things in far-flung reaches of the world before people like the Christians can get to them, and what that might look like if the benefits could be wrought without the erasure of aspects a local culture.

+{{< figure src="jakob1.jpg" alt="Placard 1 describing Hilber Jakob" caption="" >}}
+{{< figure src="jakob2.jpg" alt="Placard 2 describing Hilber Jakob" caption="" >}}
+{{< figure src="jakob3.jpg" alt="Placard 3 describing Hilber Jakob" caption="" >}}

-After a long hangout, we head back down to the woodshop, and then to the abandoned train station.
+We then to the abandoned train station.
 There's a little food market down there that we ignore.
 We take some pics, then load onto the bus and head back to Taidong proper.

 {{< figure src="woodchristian.jpg" alt="A cross emblazoned with traditional tribal symbols" caption="Lots of Christianity at this tribe too.
 We were told the village is almost entirely Christian, with the noticeable exception of the supermarket owner and the cafe owner." >}}
 {{< figure src="woodbye.jpg" alt="All of us posing for a goodbye picture" caption="Goodbye!" >}}